AstroTechies/astroneermodding/docs/guides/settingUp.rst

 ----------------

-Go to ``AstroneerModding\GameFiles\WindowsNoEditor\Astro\Content\Items\ItemTypes`` and double click on ``FloodLight_IT.uassets``.
+Go to ``AstroneerModding\GameFiles\WindowsNoEditor\Astro\Content\Items\ItemTypes`` and double click on ``FloodLight_IT.uasset``.
 Since you probably have not opened one of these files before Windows will ask you for a program.
 Select show more etc. and then browse to and select the ``UAssetGUI.exe`` we extracted earlier.
 This will set UAssetGUI as the default program for .uasset files.